Central Market (Casablanca): History

 The Central Market was designed by Pierre Bousquet, and construction was completed in 1917, on the site of the Casablanca Fair of 1915.

 The Central Market was the most important marketplace in Casablanca's European ville nouvelle.

 The Moroccan nationalist resistance fighter Muhammad Zarqtuni bombed the Central Market on December 24, 1953, after French forces forced Sultan Muhammad V into exile on August 20, 1953—which was Eid al-Adha.

 Architecture

 Produce for sale at the Central Market in Casablanca.

-Fresh seafood for sale at the Central Market in Casablanca.

 The market is characterized by its Neo-Mauresque architectural style.
 Among its most prominent features is its large gateway, imitating styles of gates in Morocco's imperial cities: Marrakesh, Fes, Rabat, and Meknes.

 Another feature of the market is the octagonal center cupola, under which different kinds of fresh seafood are sold, such as Atlantic Ocean fish, shark meat, oysters, etc. The daily catch is displayed around a circular walkway and on a central island where oysters from Dakhla are shucked on the spot for one-by-one consumption.